NPacha/NicolesChocolates/unit_1/w05d03/homework/README.md

 ## Submission Guidelines

-- Submit your homework via your github fork (to the remote fork) and please don't forget to fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfUPnan89JtgRPEbK7GK2yXfUG18y5zzq3szuiXsQ6Md_Julw/viewform)!
+- Submit your homework via your github fork (to the remote fork) and create an issue.